 Yes, this service is compatible with VPN.

-No, you will not need VPN to log in.
+No, you do not need VPN to access Workspace 2.0.

 Workspace 2.0 is hosted at UBC and meets UBC Policy and BC legislative requirements.
 As we often deal with private and confidential information at UBC, it's important to consider a solution that provides the upmost security on information assets